General data sheets (DT)

 The application of surface treatment preserves glass strength and improves glass handling throughout manufacture and filling.

-The outer surface of a glass container may be treated to reduce friction and improve resistance to abrasion;
+The outer surface of a glass container may be treated to reduce friction and to improve resistance to abrasion.

-• Hot-End (metallic oxide deposition): coatings are applied immediately after the container has left the forming machine, and before it enters the annealing machine.
+• Hot-End (metallic oxide deposition): coatings are applied immediately after the container has left the forming machine, and before it enters the annealing lehr.

-• Cold-End (application of a lubrication layer) treatments: coatings are applied at the exit of the annealing lehr.
+• Cold-End (application of a lubrication layer): coatings are applied at the exit of the annealing lehr

 DT14.00 - Guidelines for the use of glass containers